GiorgioKalmund/ucgui-docs/docs/components/views/drag-view-component.md

 ## Examples

 For a simple and non-reusable view, there is a built-in shorthand.
-We can simply add a 'Drag' prefix to an existing view builder to make it draggable:
+If you already have existing static views simply add a 'Drag' prefix to the builder to make it draggable:

 ```csharp title="Simple UI Builder"
 // anonymous view